-Comfrey is a perennial herb native to Europe and can be found growing in damp places along riverbanks and in ditches.
+Comfrey is a perennial herb native to Europe.
+It can be found growing in damp places along riverbanks and in ditches.
 It has large, hairy leaves and grows in a rosette to 1 m in height.
 The small bell-shaped, mauve or pink flowers are borne in clusters.
-The roots are large with black/brown skin and fleshy insides, and travel deep into the soil.
+The roots are large with black/brown skin and fleshy insides and travel deep into the soil.

 Use the leaves in the compost heap, as rich mulch, place leaves under roses and fruit trees.
-Comfrey makes a good liquid fertilizer – half fill a large bucket with crushed comfrey leaves.
-Fill bucket with water and cover securely.
+Comfrey makes a good liquid fertilizer.
+Half fill a large bucket with crushed comfrey leaves.
+Then fill the bucket with water and cover securely.
 Stand in the shade for 4 weeks.
 Stir occasionally.
 Dilute 1part with 4 parts water.
 Use a watering can to fertilise plants every 3-4 weeks.
 (This smells really bad).

-Comfrey is tough plant when grown in the right spot, it grows easily from small root pieces, choose your position carefully as it is hard to get rid of.
+Comfrey is a tough plant but when grown in the right spot, it grows easily from small root pieces.
+Choose your position carefully, as it is hard to get rid of.
 It will grow in semi-sun or in full sun providing it gets enough water during summer.
-Although comfrey likes plenty of water it does not like to be in a boggy position.
+Although comfrey likes plenty of water, it does not like to be in a boggy position.
 During summer comfrey produces masses of large leaves.
 During winter our garden is quite cold and the leaf growth slows to a few small leaves.

 Radium Weed (Botanical Name: Euphorbia peplus)